-Kerala can be surely called as the Mecca of Ayurveda.
-Inspired by a 5000 year-old system of healing, the Kerala Ayurveda experience is beneficial as well as refreshing.
-Known the world over for its time-tested therapies, age-old traditions, medicated massages, steam baths and herbal diets, Ayurveda is the favourite health care amongst inlanders and foreigners alike.
+Kerala can be surely called the Mecca of Ayurveda.
+Inspired by a 5000-year-old system of healing, the Kerala Ayurveda experience is beneficial as well as refreshing.
+Known the world over for its time-tested therapies, age-old traditions, medicated massages, steam baths, and herbal diets, Ayurveda is the favorite health care amongst inlanders and foreigners alike.

-Being greatly in demand, Ayurveda has ushered in a high demand for herbs and other medicinal plants that form the base for Ayurvedic medicines, massages and baths.
+Being greatly in demand, Ayurveda has ushered in high demand for herbs and other medicinal plants that form the base for Ayurvedic medicines, massages, and baths.
 These magic leaves hold the key to many diseases and disorders of the modern generation.
-A part and parcel of every household at one point of time, the herbs which had slowly disappeared have now proudly found their way back into homes, spas, resorts and other therapy centres.
+A part and parcel of every household at one point in time, the herbs that had slowly disappeared have now proudly found their way back into homes, spas, resorts, and other therapy centers.
 This slow but sure return is playing an important role in the balance of life and the ecosystem.

 Much before the world embraced Ayurveda, Kerala welcomed it with open arms.
 The state’s favourable climate along with the natural treasure of medicinal plants and herbs make it the ideal home for Ayurveda.